michelbeyrouty/fullstack_take_home_2025/README.md

 ## 👁️‍🗨️ Original Instruction

-For complete project requirements and specifications, see [ORIGINAL_INSTRUCTIONS.md](doc/ORIGINAL_INSTRUCTIONS.md).
+For complete project requirements and specifications, see [original instructions](doc/ORIGINAL_INSTRUCTIONS.md).

 ## 💬 A Note to the reader